-Your ESA cat is more than just your support animal; they’re your way of helping naturally alleviate some of the debilitating effects anxiety can have.
+Your ESA cat is more than just your support animal; they’re your way of helping naturally alleviate some of the debilitating effects of anxiety, like irritability, difficulty sleeping, not being able to control worrying, restlessness, or even physical symptoms like stomach pain or headaches.

-Multiple studies, like this one from the NIH and this article from Cleveland Clinic, show that certain smells can reduce stress and anxiety.
-This can be one benefit to many ESA owners.
-The same holds true for petting your cat or dog for 10 minutes, according to Cornell University.
+Multiple studies, like this one from the NIH and this article from Cleveland Clinic, show that techniques like aromatherapy, where someone uses certain smells can reduce stress and anxiety.
+There are other strategies that are also helpful for managing anxiety, especially for ESA owners.
+For instance, petting your cat or dog for 10 minutes according to Cornell University, can decrease the level of stress hormones (cortisol) in the body.

 So it makes sense that spending quality time — even just a small break — with your emotional support cat can reduce anxiety and help you get back to work or fall asleep.